 Strattera: Side Effects, Dosage, Experiences & Tips for Adults with ADHD

-Health Strattera: Side Effects, Dosage, Experiences & Tips for Adults with ADHD
+Health and Wellness Strattera: Side Effects, Dosage, Experiences & Tips for Adults with ADHD

 Missing your keys, losing track of time, daydreaming through meetings—it’s not just you.
 ADHD in adults is way more common than people think, and Strattera is one of the first names that pops up when you start looking for treatment options that aren’t stimulants.
 You know, the ones that don’t make you feel like you just downed three Red Bulls just to send an email.
 Strattera (atomoxetine) goes about things differently, and a lot of people swear it’s the thing that gave them their focus back without the jitters.
 But how much of what you’ve heard is actually true?
 And is it really that different from your friend’s Adderall?
 The truth is, Strattera is kind of its own thing—both in how it works and how it feels once you’re on it.
 It’s approved by the FDA for ADHD in both adults and kids, but it comes with its own set of quirks, surprises, and, yeah, some headaches if you’re not ready for what’s next.